-When constructing sand piles, you often encounter issues with stability, as the sand’s angle of repose can lead to collapse or erosion.
+When constructing piling sand, you often encounter issues with stability, as the sand’s angle of repose can lead to collapse or erosion.

 This instability arises from the physical properties of sand, which provides a unique set of challenges.